natocool2/Easynet-Pro-KB/project-plan.md

 ## Next Steps

-1. Continue development of the Events and Networking section
+1. Continue development of the Events and Networking section with focus on Networking Strategies
 2. Prepare research for Marketplace and Market section
 3. Continue enhancing cross-references between completed sections
 4. Update main README and index documents to reflect progress